 Human health is also affected, says Bonheyo.
 “Current estimates are that 80 percent of all infectious diseases are associated with biofilms.
 The first documented modern case of Legionnaires' disease, for example, originated from biofilms in a large hotel air conditioning system.
 Unfortunately, even with sanitization with bleach or acids, the nature of biofilms is to protect the organism and adapt.”

 While nature has strategies for repelling these microbial squatters from living and growing on the surfaces of fish, marine mammals, and other aquatic creatures, manmade surfaces have no natural defenses.

-In recent years, scientists at PNNL’s Marine Sciences Laboratory (MSL) in Sequim, WA have earned an international reputation for leading research to address this challenge.
+In recent years, scientists at the Marine and Coastal Research Laboratory (MCRL) at PNNL-Sequim, have earned an international reputation for leading research to address this challenge.
 They developed several new techniques, including:

 - the first quantitative methods to accurately measure biofouling accumulation on surfaces,

 - high-throughput methods for assessing performance on hundreds of samples, and

 - a variable-speed seawater raceway for analyzing how water velocity across surfaces impacts the performance of antifouling materials.